jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

   </div>
 </div>

 As you can see (and hear), the phase canceled high band is not even remotely close to its expected counterpart.
 White noise is the worst possible case since it contains all the frequencies in the spectrum, but the result will be similar no matter what.
 Here's the expected frequency response of each high pass filter slope available in FabFilter Pro-Q 3 (in green) compared to their actual frequency response obtained by phase canceling the corresponding low pass filter (in salmon).
-In theory, both curves should be matching:
+In theory, both curves should be matching *:

 {% include image.html path="posts/1-frequency-splitter/frequency-responses.gif" path-detail="posts/1-frequency-splitter/frequency-responses.gif" width="90%" alt="Frequency Responses" %}

+\* FabFilter's Zero Latency mode was used when capturing these graphs.
+In this mode, filters are approximated to maximize efficiency (no latency), which means the resulting frequency response won't always match its analog reference perfectly.
+If this is important to you, the Natural Phase mode can be used instead, at the cost of latency.

 Note that a popular Max for Live device called [Invisible Band Splitter](https://www.maxforlive.com/library/device/3341/invisible-band-splitter) doesn't suffer from the same issue.
-It uses hardcoded 6 dB / octave slopes, which results in an almost perfect filter inversion (as you can see in the GIF above).
+It uses hardcoded 6 dB / octave slopes, which results in a perfect filter inversion (as you can see in the GIF above).
 This unique property is exclusive to first-order low-pass and high-pass filters (single-pole) such as the ones used in this device, making them a viable alternative to using linear phase filters (discussed in the next section).
 However, the resulting 6 dB / octave slope is very low and doesn't allow any sort of precise splitting (especially in the lower frequencies).
 So try to avoid this device as well if you want properly isolated bands with minimal overlap.

 ## The almost perfect frequency splitter

-To make the phase cancellation trick work as expected, we would need an EQ that doesn't change the phase of the signal.
-This is known as a *linear phase* EQ, and there are several VST plugins currently available on the market that support this feature (FabFilter Pro-Q 3, DMG EQuality, etc.).
-If we refer to the same figures as above, we can see that the linear phase version results in an almost null cancellation, meaning that no additional frequencies are being introduced by the process.
-One would think that we could maybe implement the standard Linkwitz-Riley frequency splitter using linear phase filters without any phase cancellation trick, but this is unfortunately not the case.
-There are a few drawbacks to keep in mind when using linear phase filters.
+To make the phase cancellation trick work as expected, we would need an EQ that doesn't change the signal's phase.
+It is known as a *linear phase* EQ, and several VST plugins currently on the market support this feature (FabFilter Pro-Q 3, DMG EQuality, etc.).
+If we refer to the figures above, we can see the linear phase version results in an almost null cancellation, meaning no additional frequencies are being introduced by the process.
+One would think that we could maybe implement the standard Linkwitz-Riley frequency splitter using linear phase filters without any phase cancellation trick, but there are a few drawbacks to keep in mind when using linear phase filters.

 First, it causes pre-ringing, which is some sort of backward echo that softens the transients.
 Since this is not the point of this post, I won't delve into much more details (Google is your friend), but keep in mind that more aggressive filters (high slope, high Q, high latency) in the lower end of the spectrum tend to cause more pre-ringing.
 However, pre-ringing is usually heard when boosting (e.g. bell shape) and less when cutting (crossover).
 So for our use case, the impact of pre-ringing is usually minimal.